mcellteam/cellblender_tutorials/structured_mols/tutorial.rst

 .. image:: ./images/Before_breaking_bonds_18_and_21.png

 Change them both to -1 to indicate that they are not bound.
-You'll notice that a component with a broken bond shows up as red.
-This is very helpful when trying to reconfigure bonds in this tool.
+You'll notice that a component with an inconsistent bond (referencing another that doesn't reference back) shows up as red.
+This is very helpful when manually reconfiguring bonds in this tool.

 .. image:: ./images/breaking_bonds.gif